What are the True Colors Personality Types?

 Even though Blues and Greens are dichotomous, they share an interest in having a life with meaning and purpose.

-They are reflective individuals who want to make a difference in whatever they do.
+Blues and Greens are reflective individuals who want to make a difference in whatever they do.

 Blues and Golds

-Blues and Golds share the desire to work with others collaboratively and cooperatively and form an interconnected and interdependent society.
+Blues and Golds share the desire to work collaboratively and cooperatively with others and form an interconnected and interdependent society.

 Greens and Oranges

-They don’t want to be told how to do something.
+Greens and Oranges share a desire for independence.
+They don’t want you to tell them how to do something.
 Instead, they want to decide for themselves what process to follow.
+They want to be in autonomous roles governed by self-determination.

 Golds and Greens

-They believe that there is a natural order to life and that society will be more successful by identifying the ideal structure and implementing systems to put it in place.
+Golds and Greens are interested in process and structure and creating order and organization.
+They believe that there is a natural order to life and that society will be more successful if it identifies the ideal structure and implements systems to implement it.

 Blues and Oranges

-They must be around people to engage in a robust and highly interactive conversation.
+Blues and Oranges share an interest in people and interpersonal communication.
+They must be around people to engage in robust and highly interactive conversations.

 True Colors Personality Type Development